supersimplesuper/docs/website/docs/software_partners/explanations/modules/index.md

+---
+aside: false
+---

 # SuperAPI modules

-Firstly, what is a SuperAPI module?
 Every time you create a SuperAPI onboarding session, a set of modules is created along with it.
-These modules form the pages (or in some cases, multiple pages) that your employees move through as they use our software to onboard.
+These modules form the pages that your employees move through as they onboard.
+Every module is optional, choose the ones that fit your needs and consume the data we return from each one.

 We are always updating and adding new modules, and when you integrate with SuperAPI you get the benefit of using these with very little development effort.
-Simply choose the modules you want and consume the data we return from each one.

 ## Available modules